 food from the plate or table.
 Consider using a plastic tablecloth, napkins or

 aprons to make cleanup easier.
 Provide only the utensils needed for the meal to avoid confusion.

 - Distinguish food from the plate.
 Changes in visual and spatial abilities may make it tough for someone with dementia to distinguish food from the plate or the plate from the table.
 It can help to use white plates or bowls with a contrasting color place mat.
 Avoid patterned dishes, tablecloths and place mats.

-- Be flexible to food preferences.
-Keep long-standing personal preferences in mind when preparing food, and be aware that a person with dementia may suddenly develop new food preferences or reject foods that were liked in the past.
+- Be flexible with food preferences.
+It is possible the person may suddenly develop certain food preferences or reject foods he or she may have liked in the past.

-- Give the person plenty of time to eat.
-Remind him or her to chew and swallow carefully.
-Keep in mind that it may take an hour or longer to finish eating.
+- Allow plenty of time to eat.
+Keep in mind that it can take an hour or more for

 - Keep in mind the person may not remember when or if he or she ate.
 If the person continues to ask about eating breakfast, consider serving several breakfasts — juice, followed by toast, followed by cereal.

 Map out a plan to approach Alzheimer's

 There are many questions you'll need to answer as you plan for the future.
 Use Alzheimer's Navigator — our free online tool — to guide you as you map out your plan.